No-Fail Perennials for the Midwest

 Yarrow

-There are a lot of reasons to love yarrow: It's really heat and drought tolerant, it's usually ignored by hungry deer and rabbits, and it's a great cut flower.
-Plus, its summertime blooms appear in a rainbow of shades, from yellow to white, pink, and even terra cotta.
+There are a lot of reasons to love yarrow: It's heat- and drought-tolerant, it's usually ignored by hungry deer and rabbits, and it makes for a great cut flower.
+The best part?
+Its summertime blooms appear in a rainbow of shades, including yellow, white, pink, and even terra-cotta.

 Plant Name: Achillea millefolium